jasoncbautista/HTML.js/README.md

 ## Overview:

-A uper simple template fetching toolkit, meant to work with external "partial templates", in both production and dev enviroments using a templating engine such as underscore
+A super simple template fetching toolkit, meant to work with partials"/templates, in both production and dev environments using a templeting engine such as underscore.

 # Deps: